 What is your ideal culture to work in?

-This helps you understand if the candidate is a good fit for your workplace culture and team.
+This helps you understand if the candidate is aligned with your workplace culture and team.
 Pro Tip: Go beyond just asking about ideal workplace culture in the interview.
-Have your candidates take a cultural assessment to see where they actually land in cultural fit.
-Our new tool is designed to match employees’ and companies’ alignment, changing the way job seekers and employers come together!
+Have your candidates take a cultural assessment to see where they align with various aspects of your culture.
+Our organizational culture alignment tool is designed to match employees’ and companies’ alignment, changing the way job seekers and employers come together!